QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 * **View and model**

 Beware!
 The Model explorer is the only thing you can trust.
 If the view changed, but the model didn't, then this is a "bug".
-If this happened to you, check that you are doing what you wanted as Papyrus is expecting you to do it (ex: renaming etc.).
+If this happened to you, check that you are doing what you wanted as Papyrus is expecting you to do it (ex: renaming, etc.).
 You can hide things from the view too, but they will still be in the model.

 * **Click-click** 🚬

 If you want to create a bunch of things.
 Instead of dragging and dropping them inside the Model editor.
-Simply double click on it!
+Simply double-click on it!
 Each time you do so, a new element is created.

 * **Align**